 Let me explain.

 Google has disagreed that social signals influence search ranking.
-However, social media pages are indexed on Google like any other websites.
+However, social media pages are indexed on Google like any other website.
 Google bots crawl social media sites and index everything they can.

-But, if you have social media profiles on Facebook, Twitter, LinkedIn and Instagram, those pages will appear when people search for your website.
-To be honest, social media profiles often positioned among the top results.
+But, if you have social media profiles on Facebook, Twitter, LinkedIn, and Instagram, those pages will appear when people search for your website.
+To be honest, social media profiles are often positioned among the top results.

-Social media sites can help you in acquiring high quality backlinks to your site.
-When you share your contents on social media sites, your contents have a high potential to go viral and get in front of other business owners or bloggers within your niche.
+Social media sites can help you in acquiring high-quality backlinks to your site.
+When you share your content on social media sites, your contents have a high potential to go viral and get in front of other business owners or bloggers within your niche.

-If your contents caught their intention, they will definitely mention your content in their upcoming articles or share your contents with their following.
+If your content caught their intention, they will definitely mention your content in their upcoming articles or share your content with their following.

-Maybe in future search engines like Google might incorporate social signals as a ranking factor.
-You never know what kind of algorithm updates search engine can come up in the near future.
+Maybe in the future search engines like Google might incorporate social signals as a ranking factor.
+You never know what kind of algorithm updates search engines can come up short of.

 Drive search traffic might look difficult.
 But if you have the fire within you to stand out from your competitors and position your site as an authority, you will do what it takes to be there.